duangle/scopes/doc/dataformat.rst

       top level list.

     # nested lists as nested expressions:
-      note the mandatory preceeding escape token to prevent autowrapping
+      note the mandatory preceeding escape token to prevent autowrapping, we'll get to that in a moment.
     \ (print (..
 "Hello" "World") 303 606 909)

 As a modern alternative, Bangra offers a *naked notation* where the scope of